-Do you want to Stop Windows Updates on your Device in 2021?
+Do you want to Stop Windows Updates on your Device?
 Try out these Simple Steps

 Usually, system updates are something to look forward to on your PC.
 After all, it can solve so many issues and has a lot of new features to offer.
 But, as you might not know, it can also cause problems sometimes.
 So, it might surprise you if we say that updating your device is a disadvantage sometimes.
 Therefore, you’d want to avoid installing a newer system version in such a case.

 But, is it possible to stop updates on your Windows system?
 In case you’re wondering, yes, you can do it.
 All you have to do for that is implement various methods until one does the trick.
 So, keep reading to know how to stop your PC from updating the system.